heathercat123/cursedwindowsupgrades/README.md

 1. Navigate to that folder, go to i386 and then rename *WINNT32.exe* to whatever your heart desires, as long as the file extensions stays *.exe*
 1. Launch Application Verifier, click on *File*, then *Add Application*
 1. Find your renamed *WINNT32.exe*, then press *Open*
-1. Uncheck *Basics*, expand *Compatibility*, then check *HighVersionLie*
+1. Uncheck *Basics*, expand *Compatibility* and check *HighVersionLie*
 1. Right click *HighVersionLie*, then hit *Properties*
 1. Set *Major version* to 5, *Minor version* to 1 and *Build number* to 2526
-1. Press *OK*, then press *Save*
+1. Press *OK* and *Save*
 1. Open your renamed *WINNT32.exe*
 1. On the *Welcome to Windows setup* page, hit *Next >*
 1. On the *License Agreement* page, check *I accept this agreement*, then hit *Next >*
 1. On the *Get Updated Setup Files* page, check *No*, then hit *Next >*
 1. When it's about to restart, you may see a dialog warning you what other users are still using your computer.
 Just click *Yes*
 1. After the second restart, you will see many copy errors.
 Hit *Cancel*, then hit *Yes* on each and every one of them
-1. The OOBE may lack music, but it will still function as usual
+1. After that, the OOBE may lack music, but it will still function as usual
 1. When you arrive at the desktop, right click on it, press *Properties*, then set the theme to whatever you want, but please avoid the broken *Consumer* theme!
 1. You can delete the *File a Longhorn Bug* icon if you want to

+You are now ready to experience the best, experience Windows XP!

 ## Windows XP to Windows 7